Quinault Indian Nation: Reservation

 The Quinault Reservation was founded in 1855 with the signing of the Treaty of Olympia (also known as the Quinault River Treaty) with the United States.
 The reservation covers 208150 acre and includes 23 mi of Pacific coastline, located on the southwestern corner of the Olympic Peninsula.
 It is bordered by the Olympic National Park to the northwest, which was established in 1909 as a National Monument by President Teddy Roosevelt.

 The reservation is in Grays Harbor and Jefferson counties, 45 mi north of Hoquiam, Washington.
 The three largest rivers on the reservation are the Quinault, the Queets, and the Raft.
 The Quinault Indian Nation owns Lake Quinault.
+Point Haynisisoos, officially Point Grenville, is a major promontory on the coast.
+It is significant to the tribe, and was the site of the 2013 Paddle to Quinault event.
+Haynisisoos Park on the top of the point, which features a totem pole honoring a Tribal Elder, was established during the event.

 Taholah

 Taholah is the largest settlement in the Quinault Reservation and is home to the tribal government's main facilities.
 In 2015, the tribal government proposed a $60 million plan to relocate the village to an uphill area southeast of the existing village, away from potential tsunami and flooding hazard zones.
 Construction on the relocated village began in 2019.
 The first part of the relocated village, a senior and children center named the Generations Building (WenɑsɡwəllɑʔɑW), opened in May 2021.